-eToro is a social network-based, digital, global trading market for currencies, cryptocurrencies, commodities, indexes, and stocks.
+eToro is a social trading platform for currencies, cryptocurrencies, commodities, indexes, and stocks.
 In operation since 2008 (and expanding to crypto trading in 2017), eToro aims to offer fluid web-based, mobile platform which enables its users to trade almost anything in a single portfolio.

 As you will see in this eToro review, since 2018, eToro has been on a cryptocurrency expansion track, creating a crypto-only exchange and wallet as separate services while also listing a lot of cryptocurrencies and crypto CFDs on their main platform as well.

 Even though eToro is much more than a cryptocurrency exchange, it has been a disruptive factor in this segment of crypto industry, setting the bar higher for all its competitors to follow, especially when it comes to official regulations and law compliance.

 It would seem like the public recognized the quality of the platform as eToro has grown significantly since its inception; it currently boasts a user-base of about 7 million users worldwide.

 This trading platform aims to make trading accessible to anyone, anywhere, and reduce dependency on traditional financial institutions.
 In order to help newcomers into the world of trading, eToro puts a lot of weight on its social trading features like copy trading and copy portfolio.
 As you will see in this eToro review, their trading platform is slowly outgrowing a mere social trading platform and expands into a real social network, with focus on trading.

 EToro combines a lag-free modern trading system with the ability to interact with other users, a simple yet effective model which has been replicated by many similar companies.